RequestNetwork/requestNetwork/README.md

 `import RequestNetwork from '@requestnetwork/request-network.js';`

 ### Tests
-`npm install -g ethereumjs-testrpc`
+`npm install -g ganache-cli`

-Launch a testrpc instance on a terminal:
+Launch a ganache-cli instance on a terminal:

-`npm run testrpc`
+`npm run ganache`

 In a second terminal, deploy the contracts: